 If you own a piece of property for a year or less before selling it, any taxable gain you make from the sale is classified as a short-term capital gain.
 If you own the property for more than a year, it’s a long-term gain.
 Long-term gains are taxed at significantly lower rates than short-term gains.

-Short-Term Rates
+Short-Term Capital Gains Rates

-As of the time of publication, the capital gains rate for short-term gains is the same as your tax bracket rate – that is, the highest tax rate charged on your ordinary income.
+The capital gains rate for short-term gains is the same as your tax bracket rate – that is, the highest tax rate charged on your ordinary income.
 If you were in the 24 percent bracket, for example, you’d pay 24 percent on short-term gains.
-The tax brackets (and short-term rates) for tax year 2018 are: 10 percent, 12 percent, 22 percent, 24 percent, 32 percent, 35 percent and 37 percent.
-Tax rates can be changed by Congress, so check with the Internal Revenue Service for updated rates.

-Long-Term Rates
+Long-Term Capital Gains Rates

 Net Investment Income Tax

 An additional tax applies to certain higher-income taxpayers that may tack an additional 3.8 percent onto their capital gains tax rate.
 The Net Investment Income Tax applies to single taxpayers with a modified adjusted gross income of $200,000 and married couples with income above $250,000.
-If a taxpayer were in the top tax bracket, for example, this tax would increase the long-term capital gains rate from 20 percent to 23.8 percent and the short-term rate from 39.6 percent to 43.4 percent.

 References